lidofinance/lido-frontend-template/DOCS.md

 }
 ```

-However, in some cases you may not need the entire library to minimize the size of your JavaScript bundle, so you may tree-shake the library to necessary components.
+However, you may not need the entire library to minimize the size of your JavaScript bundle, in which case you can tree-shake the library for necessary components.
 Install individual packages like so,
 ```bash
 yarn add @lidofinance/button
 ```